osqp/osqp/docs/installation/sources.rst

 The compilation will generate the demo :code:`osqp_demo` and the unittests :code:`osqp_tester` executables.
 In the case of :code:`Unix` or :code:`MinGW` :code:`Makefiles` option they are located in the :code:`build/out/` directory.
 Run them to check that the compilation was correct.

-Once the sources are built, the generated static :code:`build/out/libosqpstatic.a` and shared :code:`build/out/libosqp.ext` libraries can be used to interface any C/C++ software to OSQP.
-Simply compile with the linker option with :code:`-L(PATH_TO_OSQP)/build/out` and :code:`-losqp` or :code:`-losqpstatic`.
-Note that the :code:`osqp_demo` example already performs the required linking using the CMake directives.
-See the file :code:`CMakeLists.txt` in the root folder for more details.
+Once the sources are built, the generated static :code:`build/out/libosqpstatic.a` and shared :code:`build/out/libosqp.ext` libraries can be used to interface any C/C++ software to OSQP (see :ref:`install_osqp_libs` installation).